 For other funding queries contact the School directly or get in touch with the Student Funding Office via the online enquiries system.

-- 2:1 in a Life Sciences Degree (eg. Biology, Biochemistry, Biomedical Science, Medical Science, Nursing, Physiotherapy) or equivalent qualification
+- 2:1 in a Life Sciences Degree (eg. Anatomy, Biology, Biochemistry, Biomedical Science, Medical Science, Nursing, Pharmacy, Physiotherapy, Zoology) or equivalent qualification

 - A Level Chemistry Grade C or equivalent

 - GCSE Maths and English Grade B or above

 Please note: extensive experience in the health service may contribute to your application if the above requirements are not fully met.